The following institutions participate in the TRANSMEDIA LITERACY project:

-Nohemi Lugo Rodríguez – Universitat Pompeu Fabra (Barcelona) – Nohemi Lugo is currently writing her PhD Dissertation Thesis on Transmedia Storytelling and Education (Department of Communication, UPF).She has a Master’s Degree in Literature from Western Michigan University, USA and, a Bachelor’s Degree in Communication from Tecnológico de Monterrey, Mexico.
+Nohemi Lugo Rodríguez – Universitat Pompeu Fabra (Barcelona) – Nohemi Lugo has a PhD on Transmedia Storytelling and Education (Department of Communication, UPF).She has a Master’s Degree in Literature from Western Michigan University, USA and, a Bachelor’s Degree in Communication from Tecnológico de Monterrey, Mexico.
 She is an associate professor at the Department of Communication and Digital Arts at the Tecnológico de Monterrey in Queretaro, Mexico.
 She has published “Relato digital.
 Continuidad y rompimiento en la narrativa” (Digital Storytelling: continuity and change in narrative).
 Her studies focus on collective, interactive and transmedia storytelling, as well as media literacy in formal education settings.

 María José Establés – Universitat Pompeu Fabra (Barcelona) – María José Establés works as predoctoral researcher at Pompeu Fabra University.
 Her PhD is founded by the Ministry of Economy of Spain.
 She holds a B.A. in Communication Studies (UCM ), an M.A. in Journalism (UCM) and a M.A.
 Communication and Learning in the Digital Society (UAH).
 She has also been a visiting researcher at the Agora Game Lab at University of Jyväskylä (Finland), participating in several research projects on media education in Finnish and Spanish schools.
 She has been a visiting researcher at Bournemouth University (UK) for six months too.
 Her research interests are focused on fandom and online communities, with special interest in fan content for social, pedagogical and political purposes.
 In addition, she has published articles and chapters about online journalism, e-politics and audiovisual narrative.